 If you are new to using a VPN on a mobile device, or are new to VPNs altogether, you’re probably wondering how to use a VPN with Android.
 Let’s quickly cover VPN basics, then talk specifically about using a VPN on an Android-powered device.
 We’ll focus on installing and using a VPN on an Android smartphone, since this is by far the most likely use case.

-How to use a VPN on Android
+How to use a VPN on Android phones and tablets

 So how do you use a VPN on an Android smartphone?
 There are a few steps: